tldr-pages/tldr/pages/linux/wmctrl.md

 `wmctrl -r {{window_title}} -b toggle,fullscreen`

-- Select a window a move it to workspace:
+- Select a window a move it to a workspace:

 `wmctrl -r {{window_title}} -t {{workspace_number}}`